coderjs/NeighborhoodMap/README.md

 1. Responsive Design

 ## History
-TODO: This project was originally submited in April 2016
+This project was originally submited in April 2016

 ## Credits
-TODO: This was by far the most complicated project I have worked on to date.
+This was by far the most complicated project I have worked on to date.
 I referenced many sources in effort to complete this project, including:
 * Udacity course materials
 * Udacity coaches
 * Online resources (including: Google Maps API; Yelp API; Foursquare API; Stack Overflow; http://snipplr.com/; W3Schools; random Google searches, etc)
 * Previous student submissions (on github: juliusakula; richgieg; lastres0rt; peterchon; allanbreyes; DawoonC, andela-ftchirou; and others)

 ## Licenses
-TODO: I did acquire unique API keys for Google Maps, Foursquare, and Yelp for this project.
+I did acquire unique API keys for Google Maps, Foursquare, and Yelp for this project.